cleder/awesome-python-testing/README.md

 ## Tools

-- [ApprovalTests](https://github.com/approvals/ApprovalTests.Python) - work by comparing the test results to a golden master.
 - [Auger](https://github.com/laffra/auger) - is a project to automatically generate unit tests for Python code.
 - [CrossHair](https://github.com/pschanely/CrossHair) - An analysis tool for Python that blurs the line between testing and type systems.
 - [ghostwriter](https://hypothesis.readthedocs.io/en/latest/ghostwriter.html) - Writing tests with Hypothesis frees you from the tedium of deciding on and writing out specific inputs to test.